 Parmesan churros – thin curls of deep-fried cheese with paprika-sprinkled brown crab mayo – were also tasty.
 Then came the small plates, from which the mussels potjie proved a gossip-worthy dish we’ll be fondly reminiscing about until we order it again.
 Cooked in a traditional South African ‘potjie’, the mussels came soaked in a garlic butter with tiny, stewed chunks of winter veg, delicate tendrils of monk's beard and barbecue-scorched potatoes certain to make you rethink everything you thought you knew about grilling.
 There was a scorched steak tartare too, which was a novel take on a classic delicacy but ultimately not as interesting as the raw original.

-If you’re a meat eater, ordering the onglet from the ‘medium plates’ portion of the menu is a must: slices of rare hanger steak come submerged in a pan of their own juices – don’t even think about asking for it be cooked otherwise; if you think you prefer your meat medium or well done, this is the dish to convert you.
+If you’re a meat eater, ordering the onglet from the ‘medium plates’ portion of the menu is a must: slices of rare hanger steak come submerged in a pan of their own juices – don’t even think about asking for it to be cooked otherwise; if you think you prefer your meat medium or well done, this is the dish to convert you.
 The accompanying ingredients are equally exciting: scorched catalogna lettuce is infused with citrus flavours, while charef enoki (fungus) adds a welcome crunch.
 But the puddle of cheesy, truffley potato mousse is the head-turn-worthy ingredient which brings it all together and will make you sigh with happiness.

 Photo: Claire Menary